WJBD-FM

 WJBD-FM is a radio station broadcasting on the frequency of 100.1 MHz and licensed to the city of Salem, Illinois.
 The format is Full-service radio and is known as Full Service 100.1 WJBD.

-WJBD-FM is owned and operated by NRG Media, through licensee NRG License Sub, LLC.
-The station is affiliated with Westwood One Sports.
+WJBD-FM was owned and operated by NRG Media, through licensee NRG License Sub, LLC.
+It was purchased by long-time manager Bruce Kropp in 2024.